 Normally, the predefined views will link the data dimension in an appropriate way to columns and rows.
 However, the user is free to change the pivot, to e.g. generate a cross-sectional series.
-A dialog opens when pressing the buttom to pivot the currently shown or selected part of the view:
+A dialog opens when double-clicking the button to pivot the currently shown or selected part of the view:

 The boxes show the data dimension and their lengths.
-They can be dragged to the different viewport dimension as shown in the screen shot above.
-Assigning several dimensions to the with the selections for columns and rows, and column and row blocks, the view can be adjusted to the need of the user, e.g. to export the data in a specific ordering to external file.
+They can be dragged to the different viewport dimensions as shown in the screen shot above.
+Assigning several dimensions to the with the selections for columns and rows, and column and row blocks, the view can be adjusted to the need of the user, e.g. to export the data in a specific ordering to an external file.